prasen832/DarkGAN-Night-Image-Enhancement-using-GAN/README.md

 yields comparable better results on qualitative and quantitative assessments when compared with the existing methods.

+The following image shows some results of proposed method on See In The Dark Dataset.

 ![Results](Results.png)

+The image below shows effectiveness of proposed method on images captured by mobile phone in our institute campus.

 1. A research paper is going to publish on this work very soon.
 2. Once the research paper is published all data including code will be available here